IQ250/LeNet-by-Numpy/README.md

 # LeNet-by-Numpy
 The LeNet is realized by Numpy but not by TensorFlow, MXNet, Caffe or other tools.
 This work is for fundamental research like optimization in neural networks.
+The MNIST data set is adopted for this code which is saved in 'data' file.
+Additionally, parameters during training procedure are also saved in this file, which is named 'layers_x_y' (x is #epoch, y is #iteration of #epoch).
+Train log is saved in 'ouput' file with name of date and time.